 The inner of the body?
 It is not really possible to open a witch because of that they are glued together.
 So that’s why I recommended you to buy a working one if you want her to flash her eyes!

 The battery to use is one AA battery.
 In my experience it is hard to remove the battery when it is put in.
 To make it easier I put a ribbon or a yarn around it before putting it into Emerald Witch.
 Another way is to put a tape “handle” on it.
 Also, be real careful when inserting the battery.
 Do not apply any force.
 It has unfortunately happened me that the lower metal part came loose by inserting the battery, which is not repairable without opening the body.

 Voltage: 1.1 Volt, Ampere: not sure

-Here is the only page online I could find of the 1.1 Volt, but I think they’ve got really high minimum order since they are manufacturer and wholeseller.
+Here is the only page online I could find of the 1.1 Volt, but I think they’ve got high minimum order since they are manufacturer and wholesaler.